-2012 Nominated for SINAP Award (Sindoh Artist Support Program), Seoul
+2012 SINAP Art Award Nominee, Sindoh Artist Support Program, Seoul

 Panel: Hans Ulrich Obrist, Dongyeon Koh